Monitoring and operations¶

-There is a Grafana deployment with a few dashboards that are created by default and a Prometheus deployment that is used to collect metrics from the cluster which sends alerts to AlertManager.
-In addition, Loki is deployed to collect logs from the cluster using Vector.
+Atmosphere includes a Grafana deployment with dashboards created by default and a Prometheus deployment that collects metrics from the cluster and sends alerts to AlertManager.
+Loki also collects logs from the cluster using Vector.

 Atmosphere’s monitoring philosophy is strongly aligned with the principles outlined in the Google Site Reliability Engineering (SRE) book.
-Our approach focuses on alerting on conditions that are symptomatic of issues which directly impact the service or system health, rather than simply monitoring the state of individual components.
+The approach focuses on alerting that’s meaningful, practical, and directly tied to user-visible impact.

-Our alerting philosophy aims to alert the right people at the right time.
-Most alerts, if they are affecting a single system, would trigger a lower priority level (P4 or P5).
-However, if an issue is affecting the entire control plane of a specific service, it might escalate to a P3 or P2.
-And if the whole service is unavailable, it becomes a P1.
+The alerting system scales severity with impact.
+Most alerts affecting a single system trigger a lower priority level (P4 or P5).
+If an issue affects the entire control plane of a specific service, it escalates to a P3 or P2.
+If a service is entirely unavailable, it becomes a P1.

-We believe in minimizing alert noise to ensure that alerts are meaningful and actionable.
-Our goal is to have every alert provide enough information to initiate an immediate and effective response, regardless of business hours for high priority alerts.
+Minimizing alert noise keeps every notification meaningful and worthy of action.
+Every alert should provide enough information to initiate an immediate and effective response, regardless of business hours for high priority alerts.

-We continue to refine our monitoring and alerting strategies to ensure that we are effectively identifying and responding to incidents.
-The ultimate goal is to provide a reliable and high-quality service to all our users.
+Monitoring and alerting strategies improve over time to better identify and respond to incidents.
+The ultimate goal is to provide a reliable and high-quality service to all users.

 - P1: Critical

-This level is used for incidents causing a complete service disruption or significant loss of functionality across the entire Atmosphere platform.
+This level covers incidents causing a complete service disruption or significant loss of functionality across the entire Atmosphere platform.
 Immediate response, attention, and action are necessary regardless of business hours.

 - P2: High

 This level is for incidents that affect a large group of users or critical system components.
-These incidents require swift attention and action, regardless of business hours, but do not cause a total disruption.
+These incidents require swift attention and action, regardless of business hours, but don’t cause a total disruption.

 - P3: Moderate